saethlin/crater-at-home/README.md

 The client is written in bash and runs inside a simple Docker container, which is just an Ubuntu image with a lot of packages installed, a Rust toolchain, and some utilities.
 The server `docker run`s a bunch of clients, then writes the names and versions of crates to their stdin, and reads build logs from their stdout.

-It would probably be possible to expand that communication to go over the network.
+It is possible to expand the client-server communication to go over the network.
-I am not interested in making that happen, but if it can be done without blowing up the complexity of the project, such a contribution would be welcome.
+I am not going to implement that, but if it can be done without blowing up the complexity of the project, such a contribution would be welcome.

 ## Sandboxing